steven-whitehead-webscale/task-management/README.md

-# Simple Layered C# Web Application
+# Simple Horizontal Layered C# Web Application

 This is a simple task management web application demonstrating a clean layered architecture in C# with CQRS pattern.